10 tips for finding buyers in the European processed fruit and vegetables market

-- Food Ingredients Europe (FIE) - a smaller trade fair focussing exclusively on ingredients, including raw materials and semi-finished products offered for sale to the food industry.
+- Food Ingredients Europe (FIE) - a smaller trade fair focusing exclusively on ingredients, including raw materials and semi-finished products offered for sale to the food industry.
 The trade fair is held at a different location in Europe every year.

 - Biofach - a trade fair focused exclusively on certified organic products.
 It is surprisingly large for such a specific niche and takes place every year in February in Nuremberg, Germany.
 Processed fruit and vegetable exporters can be accommodated in the sections with international pavilions.
 Biofach also includes an annual conference on the developments in the global organic industry.

 - Natural & Organic Products Europe – a relatively small trade fair, compared to the others.
 It offers good opportunities for products labelled as “natural” or “organic”.
 It takes place every year in London.

-- ISM Sweets & Snacks - the world's leading trade fair for sweets and snacks hold every third year in Cologne, Germany.
-It is especially relevant for dried fruit and edible nuts industrial suppliers.
+- ISM Sweets & Snacks - the world's leading trade fair for sweets and snacks held every third year in Cologne, Germany.
+It is especially relevant for industrial suppliers of dried fruit and edible nuts.

 - PLMA - the world's leading trade fair for private label manufacturers.
 It takes place every year in Amsterdam, the Netherlands.
 It is the most relevant trade fair for companies willing to supply products to European retail chains.
 In order to do this, companies need to be certified with food safety standards, meet specific retailer requirements in terms of safety, quality, and social and environmental requests.
 For certain retail customers you must have specific packing and labelling equipment.